KevinCoble/AIToolbox/README.md

 Playgrounds for Linear Regression, SVM, and Neural Networks are available.
 Now available in both macOS and iOS versions.

+###New - Convolution Program
+For the Deep Network classes, please look at the [Convolution](https://github.com/KevinCoble/Convolution) project that uses the AIToolbox library to do image recognition.

 ### New Swift Package - Mac and Linux compatible!
 The package is a sub-set of the full framework.
 Classes that require GCD or LAPACK have not been ported.
 I am investigating LAPACK on Linux alternatives, and may someday figure out how to get libdispatch to compile on Ubuntu...
 Use [this subdirectory](Package) to reference the package from your code.